safer-r/saferDev/README.md

 ## Description

-Set of R functions for the development of R functions, written according to the [cute_project](https://github.com/gael-millot/cute_project) specifications.
+Set of R functions for the development of R functions, written according to the [safer project](https://github.com/safer-r) specifications.

 <br />